-Disney World buses are now running to take guests to Disney Springs.
-Other transportation methods will begin on July 7 with the Monorail and Ferry boats running to the Magic Kingdom.
+Disney World buses are now running to take guests to the Disney Parks and Disney Springs.
+Other transportation methods like the Monorail and Ferry boats are running to the Magic Kingdom.

-The Friendship Boats that bring guests to EPCOT and Disney’s Hollywood Studios from the Crescent Lake Resorts will begin operations July 29.
+The Friendship Boats that bring guests to EPCOT and Disney’s Hollywood Studios from the Crescent Lake Resorts are still not operating.